jpegleg/wormsign/README.md

 So if I wanted to sign my new package `./workspace/things/thing1.rpm` I would set that as the `file_path`, and with that I might set the `sig_path` to something like `./workspace/things/thing1.rpm.dilithium-sig.bin`.

+Each value is required, even if not used.
+For example, even when doing a verification with no key, a key_path must be set.
+For cases like this, we can set the key_path to anything, such as `NA`.

+A wormsign.toml is required to use any features of wormsign.

+The `wormsign-confgen` tool can be used to generate a `wormsign.toml` based on arguments passed to `wormsign-confgen`.
+See more about the wormsign-confgen tool in the section below.

 ## Wormsign Features

 The most secure available defaults are set: Dilithium5, AES, and random signatures.